jtschindler/sculptor/README.md

 ## Installing Sculptor and further documentation

-#### The documentation, including the installation instructions are host at [Sculptor's ReadTheDocs].
+#### The documentation, including the installation instructions are hosted at [Sculptor's ReadTheDocs].

 [LMFIT]: https://lmfit.github.io/lmfit-py/